-A Luckey Climber is a safe, interactive, three-dimensional vertical maze that defines public space, encourages physical activity, and offers the sort of imaginative play experience that is important for intellectual development in children.
-Since 1985, Climbers have been redefining public spaces and institutions across the world.
+A Luckey Climber is a safe, interactive, three-dimensional vertical maze that defines public spaces, encourages physical activity, and offers the sort of imaginative play experience that is important for the intellectual development in children.
+Since 1985, Luckey Climbers have been redefining public spaces and institutions across the world.
 Not only are they fun attractions for kids of all ages, they have dramatically positive effects on child development such as problem-solving, spatial thinking, balance, social interaction, and cooperation.

 We’re always looking for better, more child-friendly materials and do everything we can to make sure all parts are soft to the touch and free of sharp edges.
-By sticking to our rules to prevent falls, we can be as creative as possible within the constraints.
+By sticking to our rules to prevent falls, we can be as creative as possible within these constraints.

 We maintain a 29,000-square foot design and fabrication facility in New Haven, Connecticut.
 Here, we house our digital design suite, complementary steel fabrication studio, and 5-axis CNC mill used to shape Luckey Climber climbing pads.

 The wooden climbing pads are formed using a mold, vacuum-pressed, then cut into complex curves with a 5-axis CNC machine.
 Our team of craftsmen then apply a variety of finishes ranging from laminated photographs of the Florida sea life to hand-stained patterns resembling fireworks.
 For outdoor Climbers, we produce rotationally molded, or “rotomolded”, plastic climbing pads.
 Each outdoor color palette is fastidiously curated using the Pantone Matching System, which allows us to maintain accuracy throughout the design process and meet client expectations.

 Once fabrication is complete, the Luckey installation team is sent to the job site where out skilled technicians erect the steel structure, secure each individual climbing pad, and hand-weave the netting through the Luckey Climber.